merijnv/merijnv.github.io/index.md

 * Faster execution

 Garbage collection data showed fewer allocations, by a factor of about nine to ten.
 Total GC time was reduced from about 400-500ms to 40-50ms over multiple runs.
-First prediction: :check:
+First prediction: :heavy_check_mark:

 `perf stat` shows fewer cache misses by a factor of about two.
+Second
-Second prediction: :check:
+prediction: :heavy_check_mark:

 The optimization did *not* improve running time.
-Third prediction: :cross:
+Third prediction: :x:

 #### How to approach optimization